FluorineUCK/Hex-Addons-NeoForge-1.21.1/README.md

 ## Development

-if it breaks run `gradle -Pseed=1 compScsla` for your version and try again
+if it breaks run `gradle processScala --seed compScala` for your version and try again